 South Carolina Landlord-Tenant Law

 South Carolina has everything: history, great weather, and close proximity to beaches and mountains – all of which make it an ideal location for those looking to relocate, and in turn, property investors.
 South Carolina is also very affordable for new investors, and with rental demand increasing, landlords don’t have to worry about filling vacancies.
-For our recommendations on exactly where to invest in this state, take a look at our South Carolina rental investment report – read below for guidance on South Carolina landlord-tenant law.

 Laws that impact the rental market, landlords, and tenants are constantly being decided in states.
 Make sure you know what’s on your ballot – find South Carolina voting information here.

 South Carolina Renters' Rights and Landlord Responsibilities

 - Have 30 days to return security deposit